UNC-Libraries/SCTS-Documentation/Inclusive Description Projects.md

 ## [Charles Anderson Farrell Photographic Collection](https://finding-aids.lib.unc.edu/P0024/) (P0024), summer 2019

 * Described the images from the first public performance of the Lost Colony outdoor drama in Manteo, N.C. on 4 July 1937 as including "…offensive scenes of white actors portraying Indigenous people of the Croatan tribe."

-## Revising Maunsel White finding aid, summer 2019

-* In response to a remediation request from the SHC, we rewrote narrative description in the [Maunsel White Papers](https://finding-aids.lib.unc.edu/02234) that asserted in classic Lost Cause fashion that White was a "benevolent slave holder."

-* We also rewrote the abstract to center description on material related to enslaved people.

-## Revising J. Marion Sims finding aid, summer 2019

-* In response to a remediation request from Research and Instructional Services, we rewrote the abstract, scope/content note, and the biographical note in the [J. Marion Sims Papers](https://finding-aids.lib.unc.edu/00666) that asserted that Sims who had conducted medical experiments on enslaved women was a “pioneer” in the field of gynecology.

-* We also analyzed the collection’s contents to see if there was any content about his experimentation on enslaved women.
-We did not find any, and we made that absence of information clear.
-“Sims also discussed the sale of enslaved persons, but the papers do not include any documentation of the experimental gynecological and cancer surgeries he conducted on enslaved women.”